Pearson-Higher-Ed/elements/docs/elements/tables.md

 If you're using an actual table <code>&lt;caption&gt;</code> tag in our `pe-table` table, the caption will be on top and already have the correct distance.
 For bottom captions, give the table the class `pe-caption--bottom` and its caption will do the right thing.

-For actual separate elements (such as a heading tag instead of a caption tag, or a toolbar meant as table filtering controls), those elements need to be directly before or after the table in the code and use either class: `pe-table-toolbar` or 'pe-table-caption`.
+For actual separate elements (such as a heading tag instead of a caption tag, or a toolbar meant as table filtering controls), those elements need to be directly before or after the table in the code and use either class: `pe-table-toolbar` or `pe-table-caption`.
 The only reason there are 2 class names is because we plan pe-table-toolbars to have additional styles when a toolbar component is created.

 {{#demo}}
 <table class="pe-table">